DO NOT BUY ON STEAM.

 - Clockwork City – a new quest DLC, also includes a new 12-man trial.
 10-15 hours of solo content.
 Trainwiz approved!

 - Dragon Bones – two four-man dungeons focused on dragon priests.

 Upgrades unlock new features to your account.
 They can be purchased in the crown store.

-There is also an ESO plus subscription, which gives access to all DLC (not including Morrowind), as well as a crafting bag, costume dying, 1500 crowns per month, double bank space, double housing decorations, and some other stuff.
+There is also an ESO plus subscription, which gives access to all DLC (not including Summerset), as well as a crafting bag, costume dying, 1500 crowns per month, double bank space, double housing decorations, and some other stuff.
 Pretty nice for the hoarder.
-It does not give Morrowind or any upgrades.
+It does not give Summerset or any upgrades.

 One note: XBOX, PS4, and PC are all separate accounts, that require separate purchases of the game, and you cannot move characters between the servers at any point.
 PC is definitely the best experience due to addons and increased game stability, although the console servers are a bit more active.